Amphibious caterpillar

-Amphibious caterpillar refers to over 40 species of semiaquatic caterpillars endemic to Hawaii that are the only insects that live as readily in water as on land.
+Amphibious caterpillar refers to over 40 species of semiaquatic caterpillars endemic to Hawaii that are the only insect larvae that live as readily in water as on land.
 In 2010, Daniel Rubinoff and Patrick Schmitz at the University of Hawaii at Manoa first described the amphibious habits of the larvae in the moth genus Hyposmocoma of the family Cosmopterigidae.
 Young of each species thrive both underwater in rushing streams and exposed to air on rocks poking out of the water.
-Rubinoff states, “These species are at least as different as chimpanzees are from us”.
+Rubinoff states, "These species are at least as different as chimpanzees are from us".
 While some other caterpillars can survive for short periods under water, they are possibly the only air-breather that can thrive exclusively there.
-"No other animal that breathes air can handle being submerged for a month," he says.
+"No other animal that breathes air can handle being submerged for a month", he says.